MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M02_L02_Version_Controlling_with_Git_in_Azure_Repos.md

     ![Import Repository](images/import-repo.png)

-2. The repository is organized the following way:
+1. The repository is organized the following way:
     - **.ado** folder contains Azure DevOps YAML pipelines
     - **.devcontainer** folder container setup to develop using containers (either locally in VS Code or GitHub Codespaces)
-    - **.azure** folder contains Bicep&ARM infrastructure as code templates used in some lab scenarios.
+    - **infra** folder contains Bicep&ARM infrastructure as code templates used in some lab scenarios.
     - **.github** folder container YAML GitHub workflow definitions.
     - **src** folder contains the .NET 7 website used on the lab scenarios.